 The forestry industry came back up too, and Hi-Pro hasn’t looked back.
 Sattler added more ways of decoration besides embroidery, such as screen printing, digital printing, digital transfer printing and vinyl for numbers and names on jerseys and has grown the business to sales of more than $1.5 million

-In 2020 Alan Tomiak was appointed Sales Manager.
-With his experience in sports wear and sales his focus will be paving the way for Hi-Pro to move forward with the times and create new sales opportunities in various industries.
+In 2022 Pamela Cowley was appointed Sales Manager.
+With her experience in sports wear and sales her focus will be paving the way for Hi-Pro to move forward with the times and create new sales opportunities in various industries.

 Published in: Vernon Morning Star, April 2019.